MatthewCallis/avatar/README.md

 <script src="avatar.js"></script>
 ```

-Avatar expects a `window.md5()` function to be defined in order to generate the hashes needed for Gravatar.
+Avatar expects a `window.md5()` function to be defined in order to generate the hashes needed for [Gravatars](https://en.gravatar.com/).

 ### jQuery Support